ohalloranjm/momo/guide/delete-pc.md

 # /delete-pc

-The `/delete-pc` slash command changes your [active player character](../active-pc.md) (PC) to a different PC associated with your account.
+The `/delete-pc` slash command permanently deletes a player character that you've created.

 ## Options